-confirm in the delivery letter the acceptance of the goods by its signature or the signature of the authorized person.
+confirm in the delivery letter the acceptance of the goods by the signature of the Buyer or the authorized person.

-The buyer has the right to deliver the goods in the quantity, quality, time and place agreed by the parties.
+The Buyer has the right to have the goods delivered in the quantity, quality, time, and place agreed by the parties.